CallsyAI/ai-openapi/README.md

 ## Features

-- ✨ **AI-Powered**: Uses Claude AI to understand your code and generate accurate documentation
+- ✨ **AI-Powered**: Uses Claude Code AI Agent to understand your code and generate accurate documentation
 - 📝 **Complete Workflow**: Generate, build, validate, and deploy OpenAPI specs
 - 🔄 **Self-Verifying**: AI validates its own output and retries on errors
 - 🎯 **Framework Agnostic**: Works with Remix, Express, or any framework via templates